NeuralVFX/facial-pose-estimation-pytorch/README.md

 ## Notes
 - Main code is in [Jupyter Notebook](face_pose_net.ipynb)
-- Dataset is generated on the fly using OpenCV
+- Training data is artificially generated on the fly using OpenCV
 - Output is 51  blend-shapes float values which can be applied to a face mesh
 - This only outputs blend-shape values, head transform is handled by a seperate part of the pipeline
 - Using transfer learning with a pretrained Resnet34